Covid 19 Action Plan

 World Health Organisation: Water, sanitation, hygiene and waste management for the Covid 19 Virus, interim guidance, 23 April 2020

-We have put extra measures in place to keep people safe in the pool and changing rooms:
+Swimming Pools can re-open on 12 April 2021 and we have put extra measures in place to keep people safe in the pool and changing rooms:

 Regular pool checks to ensure chlorine levels are >3ppm